pakman198/maana/README.md

 For testing purposes, the dist folder is the only one with a .zip folder

+Besides reading files from the project folder, it can also read files from any path on the file system a.e. `/Users/myUser/Documents`

 ## Build

 ```
 npm install
 npm run dev-all-hook
 ```

+Once the app is up and running, open a browser window in `http://localhost:3000`